 Clip out the coupon below.
 Fill in your name and address and send it to me TODAY.
-I'll send you a full address and send it to the robat.
-In send you are select your favorite style and shape for your 30 day trial.
+I'll send you a full color brochure, absolutely free, so you can select your favorite style and shape for your 30 day trial.